 Effects of Anxiety on the Brain

 While the study clearly shows that people with MCI who have anxiety are at a higher risk for developing Alzheimer’s, it is not clear if reducing anxiety will also reduce the risk of Alzheimer’s.
-Dr. Linda Mah who led the research team said that,
+Researcher Dr. Linda Mah said of the study:

-Making Life Changes to Reduce Risk of Alzheimer’s
+Making Life Changes to Reduce the Risk of Alzheimer’s

-Another recent study showed that Alzheimer’s symptoms were able to reverse symptoms of Alzheimer’s disease with comprehensive lifestyle changes.
-While no cure has been found for Alzheimer’s, doctors and scientists agree the following lifestyle choices can help reduce the risk of Alzheimer’s:
+While no cure for the disease has been found, doctors and scientists agree that the following lifestyle choices can help reduce the risk of Alzheimer’s:

 - Regular physical exercise

-- Remain mentally active by participating in mentally stimulating activities
+- Remaining mentally active by participating in mentally stimulating activities

-How do you manage anxiety in your senior loved one?
-How do you manage your own anxiety as a caregiver?
-Please share in the comments below.
+How do you manage anxiety in yourself or a senior loved one?
+We’d like to hear your stories or any tips you have to share in the comments below.